Sophia-Community/SophiApp/README.md

   * `%SystemRoot%\SoftwareDistribution\Download`
   * `%TEMP%`
 * Configure the Windows security;
+* The ability to copy functions' description or header
 * Many more File Explorer and context menu "deep" tweaks.

 ##  Adendum